astrotars/stream-ios-encrypted-chat/README.md

   In this case, the frontend only needs the auth token.

 * `GET /v1/users`: Endpoint for returning all users.
 This exists just to get a list of people to chat with.
-Please refer to the source if you're curious how this is built.
+Please refer to the source if you're curious about how this is built.
 Please note the `backend` uses in-memory storage, so if you restart it will forget all of the users.

 ## Step 1.
 User Authenticates With Backend